mandalornl/cloud-build-test/README.md

 - Click on `Create`.

 ## Webhook URL
-Under `Webhook URL preview` you will find the URL you need during the `GitHub` configuration step e.g.:
+Once the `trigger` is created, you can find the `Webhook URL` when you expand `Show URL preview`.
+You will need this URL during the `GitHub` configuration step e.g.:
 ```
 https://cloudbuild.googleapis.com/v1/projects/<project-id>/locations/<region>/triggers/<trigger-name>:webhook?key=<key>&secret=<secret>&trigger=<trigger-name>&projectId=<project-id>
 ```